 Doing Dry January

 I have a sneaking suspicion that the kind of people who revel in their ‘dry’ Januarys are the kind of people who never really enjoyed the ‘wet’ months anyway.
-You retreat back to your Now TV and your chunky knits, friend — we’ve got some fondue and fondling to be getting on with, thanks very much.
+You retreat back to your Netflix and your chunky knits, friend — we’ve got some fondue and fondling to be getting on with, thanks very much.

 Downloading a new dating app